redshifter/redshifter.github.io/t2other/index.md

 Spawn with Energy, a few other QoL improvements, and a new team scoring system that aims for much shorter games (around 15 minutes for a balanced game, less than 5 minutes for a pub-stomp).

 ##### Pirates of the Caribbean
 A gametype where you grab a Havoc and sail the scurvy seas, matey!
-There is no win condition, so do whatever you feel is right.
+There is no win condition, so just do whatever you feel is right.

 ##### Team Deatchmatch
 Deathmatch with teams.
-Mostly ran its course, allowing people on pond to pretend to play Arena without drawing Arena players into our game.
+Mostly ran its course, allowing people on pond to pretend to play Arena without drawing actual Arena players into their game.

 ##### Team Rabbit 2 v4.31
 The latest version that I know to exist.
 Mostly redundant by the existence of Jetball.